Aerijo/snippets-plus/README.md

 As with the original package, user snippets are watched and automatically updated when the file changes.

 This package also provides a new snippet attribute `key`, which lets you associate a snippet with a keybinding.
-Doing this effectively skips the prefix part.
+Doing this effectively skips using the prefix.

-It uses the same scope as the snippet to determine when it can be triggered, and
+The key binding uses the same scope as the snippet to determine when it can be triggered, so you can have multiple snippets on the same key and the most specific match will be expanded.

 <!-- TODO: Add support for a "session" level snippet, which is defined in a prompt and (optionally?) destroyed when the editor is closed -->